Sansevieria kirkii Baker

-Sansevieria kirkii var. kirkii, Sansevieria aubrytiana, Sansevieria raffillii var. pulchra
+Dracaena pethera, Dracaena pethera var. pethera, Sansevieria aubrytiana, Sansevieria raffillii var. pulchra

-Sansevieria kirkii is an unusual species with creeping underground stems.
-The leaves are up to 6 feet (1.8 m) long, up to 3.6 inches (9 cm) wide, with a brown undulating edge and much mottled on both sides.
-The flower is greenish-white, scented, and has a conical inflorescence.
+Sansevieria kirkii is an unusual species with creeping underground stems and leaves with undulating brown edges and mottled on both sides.
+The leaves are up to 6 feet (1.8 m) long and up to 3.6 inches (9 cm) wide.
+Flowers are scented, greenish-white, and appear in a conical inflorescence.

 How to Grow and Care

 Place Sansevierias in moderately bright or filtered light.
 Good locations include a spot in front of a north-facing window or front of a bright, sunny window covered by a sheer curtain.
 Although the plant tolerates low light, bright light brings out the colors in the leaves.
 However, intense light may cause the edges of the leaves to turn yellow.

 Allow the soil to dry completely before watering and then water deeply until water drips through the drainage hole.
 Allow the pot to drain, and then discard the water that remains in the saucer.
 Never allow the soil to become soggy, and never let the pot stand in water.
 Water sparingly throughout the winter.
 Like most succulent plants that store water in their leaves, Sansevieria rots quickly in excessively wet soil.